The configuration file is a XML file. A DTD (or better a schema) is not yet formally defined. A simple tool to generate (not edit!) can be found here.

 Bus 0 is always the server itself.
 It will never be real hardware

 This entry has to be defined.
 Most of the settings are covered by default values, it is recommended to define them anyway.
+The network port number 4303 is offically assigned to the SRCP protocol, so nobody else is allowed to use it.

 Bus 1 and above are real drivers.
 The should connect to real hardware.